 The Adjutant General “

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
 The transfer of the healthier POWs was completed on June 4.

 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-The POWs had the job of burying the dead.
+The POWs also had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 The water table was high so the bodies were pushed down with poles until covered with dirt.
 The next day when the POWs returned the dead were often sitting up in the graves or had been dug up by wild dogs.

 In July 1942, his parents received a second message from the War Department.
 The following is an excerpt from it.